mesosphere/dcos-commons/README.md

             size: 64
 ```

-In above specification file, we have:
+In above yaml file, we have:
-* Defined a service with name `helloworld`
+* Defined a service with the name `helloworld`
-* Configured the service to use zookeeper at `master.mesos:2181` for storing framework state and configuration.
+* Configured the service to use ZooKeeper at `master.mesos:2181` for storing framework state and configuration.
 * Configured the API port using `api-port: 8080`.
-By default, each service comes along with a default set of useful APIs which enables operationalization.
+By default, each service comes with a default set of useful APIs to enable operationalization.
 * Defined a pod specification for our `helloworld` pod using:

 ```yaml